Balsamic Chicken With Tomatoes

 Speaking of side dishes, you can also serve it with Italian Potato Salad.

-- 2 boneless skinless chicken breast, patted dry
+- 2 boneless skinless chicken breast or thighs, patted dry

 - Salt and black pepper, to taste